EboQuabena/FNkrumah.github.io/README.md

-This is the source code to Jon Barron's public academic website
+This is the source code to Francis Nkrumah's public academic website